Progress D-436

-The Progress D-436 is a three-shaft high by-pass turbofan engine developed by the Ukrainian company Ivchenko-Progress, and manufactured by Motor Sich in Ukraine.
+The Progress D-436 is a triple-spool high-bypass turbofan engine developed by the Ukrainian company Ivchenko-Progress during the Soviet era, and manufactured by Motor Sich in Ukraine.
 It was initially developed to meet the requirements for late versions of the Yakovlev Yak-42 and the Antonov An-72 in the 1980s.
 The engine first ran in 1985 and was subsequently certified in 1987.
 Several variants have been developed and are currently in service with a variety of aircraft.

 Design and development

 The D-436 engine was developed as a follow on to the Lotarev D-36.
 The engine took several of its design features from that engine and another Progress engine, the Progress D-18.
 The D-436 incorporated an updated, higher RPM fan, a lower emissions combustor, and new compressor sections.
 Several variants of the engine incorporate a FADEC.

 The Motor-Sich plant in Zaporozhie, where the assembly line for D-436 engines was located, was destroyed by Russian forces in late May 2022 following the 2022 Russian invasion of Ukraine.